Carol Federlin Baldwin

 Author and Illustrator

 Samantha Bell is a homeschooling mom by day and an author and illustrator by night.
-She’s written or illustrated more than one hundred books for children, including picture books and nonfiction for the school and library markets.
+She has written or illustrated more than one hundred books for children, including picture books and nonfiction for the school and library markets.
 Her articles, stories, and poems appear in magazines both online and in print, including Boys’ Quest, Hopscotch for Girls, and Kids’ Ark, and she’s a regular contributor for Focus on the Family’s Clubhouse Jr.

 You can find her online at SamanthaSBell.com.